18F/technology-budgeting/handbook.md

 #### Key questions

 - If the project "requires" \$20 million in funding, what value can be delivered to end users with \$10 million?
 Or \$2 million?
 (If the answer is "none," then this is a project doomed to fail)
-- If this spending is matched by federal dollars — especially at a highly-leveraged rate, like the 9:1 match provided by the Centers for Medicare &amp; Medicaid Services for Medicaid Management Information Systems — is anybody going to get in trouble for leaving money on the table?
+- When this spending is matched by federal dollars — especially at a highly-leveraged rate, like the 9:1 match provided by the Centers for Medicare &amp; Medicaid Services for Medicaid Management Information Systems — is anybody going to get in trouble for leaving money on the table?
 - Is there somebody whose performance is measured by how much grant funding they raise and who has an incentive to demand that \$100 million be spent, instead of \$10 million?

 ### Limit contract sizes

 Using a single vendor over a long period of time, or for a large number of teams, may feel more comfortable, but it inevitably leads to vendor lock-in.
-Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.<sup id="reference-10"><a href="#footnote-10">10</a></sup>
+Breaking up projects into several small contracts incentivizes vendors to build a sustainable software ecosystem, instead of a monolith, and makes each contract small enough that the odds of success increase markedly.<sup id="reference-11"><a href="#footnote-11">11</a></sup>

 Require that no more than \$2 million be spent on any single contract annually, and that no contract last for more than three years, including option periods.
 That way, you’ll get no more than two development teams from a single vendor.
 If the project needs more development teams, obtain them from another vendor and have them work separately.
 Limit the RFP, too, keeping it below 20 pages; don’t spend any longer than 60 days writing it.